art1415926535/graphene-sqlalchemy-filter/README.md

 ### Model aliases

 The function `cls.aliased(query, model, name='...')` returns [sqlalchemy alias](https://docs.sqlalchemy.org/en/13/orm/query.html#sqlalchemy.orm.aliased) from the query.
 It has one differing parameter - `query` (SQLAlchemy Query object).
-Other arguments are the same as [sqlalchemy.orm.aliased](https://docs.sqlalchemy.org/en/13/orm/query.html#sqlalchemy.orm.aliased).
+Other arguments are the same as [sqlalchemy.orm.aliased](https://docs.sqlalchemy.org/en/14/orm/query.html#sqlalchemy.orm.aliased).

 Identical joins will be skipped by sqlalchemy.

-> Changed in version 1.7: The first parameter is now a query.

 # Features